aref-zangeneh/FinalProject/readme.txt.txt

+description: this telegram bot does some operations like taking a screen shot of your pc, downloading files from your pc, open programs, open websites in you default browser, play sound (which you can develope it), shutting down and restart computer. programming language: Python

 1- : make a telegram bot with your disired name (t.me/botfather) 2- : get the TOKEN and put the token in line 31 TOKEN variable 3- : put your telegram username in line 296 => admin variable in botmain()